yucongkoo/tp/docs/UserGuide.md

 ### Listing all customers : `list`

-Shows a list of all existing customers in the contact book.
+Shows a list of all existing customers in EZContact.

 Format: `list`